SecurDrgorP/Model_Crafter_Project/README.md

-# Fruits and Vegetables Disease Detection 🍎🥦
+# Fruits and Vegetables Disease Detection 🍎🥦 (As an example)

 A deep learning project to classify diseases in fruits and vegetables using CNNs and traditional ML models (SVM, KNN, Random Forest).